 Arnica montana affects the blood and vascular system.
 Symptoms occur after any trauma or overuse.
 It is indicated for hypertension with cardiac dropsy with dyspnoea, angina pectoris, feeble and irregular pulse, cardiac asthma.

 Aurum muriaticum is indicated for cardiac symptoms of varied nature, arteriosclerosis, valvular lesions and hypertension.
 It acts on palpitation and tachyarrhythmia.
+It is useful in patients who are very ambitious and later go into depression due to failures in life.
+It is also indicated in people with very high sense of duty, which becomes a burden and results in pathology.

 Ignatia amara is useful in hypertensive patients of sensitive excitable nature, and helps overcome grief and worry.
 It is indicated for depression, nervousness, trembling, sleep disorders, constrictive feeling in throat and chest.
+Patient has a weeping disposition, is usually thirstless, aggravated by warmth and has history of grief.

 Secale cornatum is indicated for hypertension with congestive pain in head.
 It also helps to alleviate dyspnoea and oppression of chest, and palpitation with intermittent pulse.
 Nosebleed due to high blood pressure is also controlled.
+Females needing this remedy may have history of menorrhagea, metrorrhagea and abortions.
+Burning pains are marked, which are better by cold applications.

 Veratrum album is indicated for collapse, weakness and extreme coldness.
 It covers cold extremities, cold sweat on forehead, paleness, feeble pulse, and palpitation with anxiety and rapid audible respiration.